 Find a Medical Coding School

 The first thing you need to do is find a reputable medical coding school.
 Don’t fall for promises of quick training and an easy path to a job.
+There are scams out there.
 Research any schools you’re considering.
 I suggest looking at schools approved by AHIMA.
 They have approved several online and local programs for you to consider.

 For online courses, I recommend Career Step.
 I’ve recommended them for years for medical transcription training, but they also offer training in medical coding, as well as other programs.
 You can complete the course at home on your own schedule – just be aware that your initial enrollment lasts one year.
 Their program can be completed in as little as 4 months, but needing 8 months is not uncommon.
 They are on AHIMA’s list.

 What Medical Coding Certifications Are Available?

 There are several medical coding certifications available.
 Many employers will require specific certifications, while others are more flexible.
 Getting at least one certification can be a help in finding medical coding jobs.
 They are not required by all employers, but they qualify you for jobs you might not have qualified for otherwise.

 You become certified by taking a test to show you are competent as a medical coder at the level required.
 AHIMA and AAPC offer certifications for medical coders.
 Qualification to test for a certification depends on a combination of training and experience.